You can clean your ears at home with a damp washcloth or over-the-counter drops. If your ears are impacted, a doctor can remove wax buildup.

 - impaired hearing

 Ear infection symptoms typically develop rapidly.
 If you notice pain and drainage from your ears, don’t try to treat it on your own.
-Make an appointment with your doctor as soon as possible to get a proper diagnosis and, if necessary, medication.
+Make an appointment with a doctor as soon as possible to get a proper diagnosis and, if necessary, medication.

 Beyond keeping your ears clean, follow these tips to protect them and ensure good hearing for years to come: